 These films challenged traditional notions of horror, eschewing supernatural monsters in favor of more nuanced and psychologically complex narratives.

-Halloween (1978), Friday the 13th (1980), and A Nightmare on Elm Street (1984) became cultural phenomena, terrifying audiences and inspiring countless imitators in their wake.
+Halloween (1978), Friday the 13th (1980), and A Nightmare on Elm Street (1984) became a cultural phenomena, terrifying audiences and inspiring countless imitators in their wake.

 With their emphasis on graphic violence and graphic thrills, slasher films pushed the boundaries of what we had seen before and what was considered acceptable in mainstream cinema upto that point.